sixthsense/sixthsense/README.md

 The current code only runs on Windows, under the CLR virtual machine (i.e. C#).

-Mono (Linux, Mac OS X, etc.) - Poincare101 and Arup - https://github.com/Poincare/sixthsense (see mono branch)
+Java (Linux, Mac OS X, Android, etc.) - Dhaivat - https://github.com/Poincare/sixthsense (see java branch)

 If you're working on a porting SixthSense to a different environment (*nix, Mac OS X, Android, etc.) please list it here, with some kind of link to